cloudmesh-community/book/chapters/container/qemu.md

 resource sharing and CPU architecture emulating.
 In this tutorial, `libvirt`, KVM and QEMU are covered. `libvirt` is a system library for virtualization, which provides low-level abstraction.
-KVM is a kernal-based virtualization solution, and QEMU is a suite of emulators.
+KVM is a kernel-based virtualization solution, and QEMU is a suite of emulators.
 Cloud providers, such as AWS, Azure, and Google, use these technologies for compute instance virtualization.
 OpenStack and Kubernetes also adopt these technologies.